my LocalPlanting

 How long does Pansy take to grow? +

-Pansy typically matures in about 50 days from planting.
+Pansy typically blooms in about 50 days from planting.
 Exact timing varies by variety, soil conditions, and local climate.

 Should I start Pansy indoors or direct sow? +